 INFPs seek harmony in their lives and the surrounding environment, often feeling dejected because of all the bad things happening in the world and trying hard to create something positive.
 People with this personality type tend to see things and actions from the idealistic perspective, rather than the prism of logic.
 They respond to beauty, morality, virtue rather than utility, effectiveness or value.

 INFPs can easily speak in metaphors and parables, and they also have an amazing gift of creating and interpreting symbols – for this reason, INFPs often find it natural to write and enjoy poetry.
-This personality type does not worship logic, unlike the NT types – from their viewpoint, logic is not always necessary.
+This personality type does not worship logic, unlike the Analyst types – from their viewpoint, logic is not always necessary.
 It is also likely that an INFP will enjoy hypothetical or philosophical discussions more than any other type.

 INFPs may also often retreat into their “hermit” state (this personality type can easily switch between the two states), withdrawing from the world and getting lost in their deep thoughts – their partner may then need to spend quite a lot of effort to energize and “awaken” the INFP.